 With oceans patrolled by sharks, rivers and billabongs teaming with crocodiles and forests concealing venomous snakes and spiders, you may be wondering if there is any wildlife in Queensland that doesn’t want to kill you.

-Hopefully, this post will dispel any misconceptions about Queensland animals, while proving they don’t have to be cute and cuddly to be spectacular.
-Here are the six best places to spot wildlife in Queensland, and to be amazed by the nature of this incredible country.
+Hopefully, this post will dispel any misconceptions about Queensland animals while proving they don’t have to be cute and cuddly to be spectacular.
+Here are the seven best places to spot wildlife in Queensland and be amazed by the nature of this incredible country.
 After all, 80% of all Australian wildlife can only be found in Queensland.

 Great Barrier Reef

-If there’s one place that tops most Australian bucket lists it’s Cairns and for one incredible reason – The Great Barrier Reef.
-In terms of wildlife, it is home to an incredible 1500 species of fish, 134 species of shark and you can also spot six out of the seven species of marine turtles here.
+If there’s one place that tops most Australian bucket lists, it’s Cairns, and for one incredible reason – The Great Barrier Reef.
+In terms of wildlife, it is home to an incredible 1500 species of fish and 134 species of shark, and you can also spot six out of the seven species of marine turtles here.

 With the Great Barrier Reef boasting an incredible 2600km in length, it can be difficult to imagine the sheer volume of wildlife that breed and dwell within its 900 islands.
-The Great Barrier Reef is larger than the UK, Switzerland and Holland combined, which may explain why it’s not just home to marine life but over 215 species of birds.
+The Great Barrier Reef is larger than the UK, Switzerland, and Holland combined, which may explain why it’s home to not just marine life but also to over 215 species of birds.

 READ MORE: 50 Outstanding Safari Holidays Destinations Outside of Africa